 This Cabbage Pierogi Recipe has been in my family for many years.
-A tasty homemade pierogies that is filled with fresh garden cabbage and has an unbelievable delicious flavor.
-The simple pierogi dough is made with eggs, water, salt and flour.
+A tasty homemade pierogi that is filled with fresh garden cabbage and has an unbelievable delicious flavor.

 As an Amazon Associate, a Walmart Affiliate, and a member of other affiliate programs, I earn from qualifying purchases.
 This page contains affiliate links.
 Click on the highlighted text in a post to explore a product.
 If you purchase through one of them, I will receive a commission (at no additional cost to you).
 I ONLY EVER ENDORSE PRODUCTS THAT I TRULY LOVE.
 Thank you for your support!